 A piece of white paper is being used for the background.
 As can be seen, the anti reflective plastic is being held above the background using transparent plastic boxes of identical size.

-A resulting photograph from this setup without individualized lighting modifications is shown in figure -5.
+A resulting photograph from this setup shot using the camera's metering system with the flash used in ttl mode and without lighting modifications specific for this piece is shown in figure -5.